Plague

 Care at Medicover Hospitals

-At Medicover hospitals, we have the best team of general physicians and specialists who treat the serious disease, Plague, and its severe symptoms.
+At Medicover hospitals, we have the best team of general physicians and specialists who treat serious diseases, including the Plague and its severe symptoms.
 Our highly qualified physicians employ the most up-to-date diagnostic tools and procedures to run tests, diagnose, and treat plague.
-Our specialists collaborate with patients to track their health and treatment progress to achieve a faster and long-term recovery.
+Our specialists collaborate with patients to track their health and treatment progress to achieve a faster and longer-term recovery.